trentfisher/veganmilitia-hugo/content/post/2019-11-18-tsr-meets-internet2.md

 * 6-Sep-94:
 The compiler of the Net.Monstrous.Compendium apparently had worked to get explicit permission from TSR and apparently [got it](https://groups.google.com/d/msg/rec.games.frp.dnd/YCfQfg49gG8/ZWUvszr3jFkJ).
 * The flamewars are still ongoing, though tapering off a bit.
 One person questioned how much this is hurting TSR, to which someone said "I'm sure they'll survive".
-Little did they know.
+Little did they know what would happen in the next few years.
 Someone else [called for a boycott](https://groups.google.com/d/msg/rec.games.frp.dnd/wl8ukqzJQjo/kMl1ip4sfisJ).
-* Later that same day Rob posted [TSR's official corporate statement](https://groups.google.com/d/msg/rec.games.frp.dnd/bekSc6VUAqo/AgvjcVtmLuwJ):
+* Later that same day, Rob posted [TSR's official corporate statement](https://groups.google.com/d/msg/rec.games.frp.dnd/bekSc6VUAqo/AgvjcVtmLuwJ):
 ```
 REGARDING TRADEMARKED AND COPYRIGHTED MATERIAL USED ON-LINE:
 TSR is now an active member of the on-line gaming community.
 Since